 Frequently Asked Questions

-What makes this course different from other self-help programmes?
+What makes Thought Freedom different from other self-help programmes?

 Thought Freedom teaches inner clarity and transformation in a grounded, progressive way — beginning with awareness of thoughts and moving deeper only when you feel ready.